 ExportActionableDynamicQuery: This framework is useful when developing Staging support.
 Its purpose is to query data from the database and process it during publication.
 It’s automatically generated if your entity contains the right fields so there’s no need to worry about configuring it.

-ExportImportPortletPreferencesProcessor: Advanced frameworks only needed in special cases.
+ExportImportContentProcessor and ExportImportPortletPreferencesProcessor: Advanced frameworks only needed in special cases.
 The

 ExportImportContentProcessorlets you process your content during a publication process.
 The